Ross Lake Backpacking

 Riding into Wrangell

 We take on the Wrangell Narrows and on to Wrangell just in time for the Anan Bear Bay.
 8/21/2023 Today was our read refit day - which has truly become an art of efficiency at this point.
 Kicking everything off at 8a, we wrapped up laundry, hardware store trip, and groceries with everything procured and stowed by 10a.
 The Wrangell Narrows (today’s adventure) requires that we leave at a specific time so that we reach the midpoint (South Flats) at high water slack tide.
+If we do it right, the flood tide will carry us to South Flats and then the begining of the ebb will carry us out the other side.

 • Tom Woodard